scottcgi/MojoTween/Documentation/Documentation-en.md

-## Overview v1.2.0
+## Overview v1.3.2

-`TweenManager` controls all running Tweens and updates all Steps every frame. `Tween` controls both queued and concurrent TweenActions. `TweenAction` controls a list of TweenActionValues that will ease concurrently. `TweenActionValue` controls the target values.
+`TweenManager` controls all running Tweens and updates all Steps every frame. `Tween` controls both queued and concurrent TweenActions. `TweenAction` controls a list of TweenActionValues that will ease concurrently. `TweenActionValue` controls the final values.

 `Tween` is mainly used to build an action timeline, and then fill the timeline with actions. `TweenAction` can be created manually, but in most cases, the engine has extended a large number of existing `Unity Objects`.